stefan-hoeck/idris2-elab-util/src/Doc/Generic3.md

 The implementation of `genericDecl`, however, requires an additional step: In the definition of the function type, we must include the type parameters as implicit arguments.
-Utility function `piAllImplicit` helps with this part.
+The utility function `piAllImplicit` helps with this part.

 ```idris
 export